theeugenechong/tp/docs/DeveloperGuide.md

 \\[3ex]
 ```

-Compiling this template using the online LaTeX editor will create an entry 'Depreciation and Amortisation' on the PDF with an amount of $1500.
+When compiled, the LaTeX code above will correspond to an entry 'Depreciation and Amortisation' on the PDF with the amount $1500.
+This technique can be used on the header and summary templates which will format the header and summary of a particular section in the financial statement.
-Iterating through cOOPer's financial statement while implementing this procedure and using `append()` will then form a long `String` representing the `.tex` file which will be sent to the online LaTeX editor to be compiled into a PDF.

-The methods `createHeader()`, `createEntry()` and `createSummary()` in the `PdfGenerator` class are responsible for forming the different sections of the financial statement.
-The diagram below shows the different parts of the 'Operating Activities' section of the cash flow statement formed by these methods.
+The methods `createHeader()`, `createEntry()` and `createSummary()` in `PdfGenerator` perform the text replacement as shown above.
+The diagram below shows how these methods correspond to the different parts of the 'Operating Activities' section in the cash flow statement PDF.

 <p align="center">
     <img width="750" src="developerGuideDiagrams/pdfSections.png" alt="pdfSections"><br>
 </p>

+`createHeader()`, `createEntry()` and `createSummary()` also add the template to an `ArrayList` after performing the text replacement on the template.
+These templates are then appended together using `append()`.
+This forms a long `String` which is then sent to the online LaTeX compiler via a [POST request](https://en.wikipedia.org/wiki/POST_(HTTP)).
+The reply data obtained from the compiler is used to construct the PDF.
+This is done using the `write()` method of Java's `FileOutputStream` class.

 ### Loading and saving data